opencog/opencog/opencog/learning/miner/README.md

 2. Support links such as `DefineLink`, `DefinedSchemaNode`, `ExecutionOutputLink`, etc.
 3. Store more information about the pattern, such as frequency and surprisingness, and make accessible to the user.
-Maybe store this as values attached to patterns.

 References
 ----------